savannahm4215/savannahm4215.github.io/_posts/2018-09-21-weekly-reflection-01.md

 <li>CSS stands for Cascading Style Sheet</li>

-Based on my experience in Computer Science class, I say that the most difficult part about it so far is doing things the way the computer is made to understand.
-By that I mean,
+<h1>Based on my experience in Computer Science class, I say that the most difficult part about it so far is doing things the way the computer is made to understand.
+By that I mean</h1>